Confronted by the vacant rowhouse slated for destruction on Druid Hill Avenue, Peter Brooks is filled with conflicting emotions

 The Calloway family home at 2216 Druid Hill Avenue seems destined to suffer a similar fate.
 It is one of 14 Queen-Anne-style rowhouses owned by Baltimore and scheduled to be torn down under the state-financed Project C.O.R.E. program.

-The plan, still in a working stage, is to develop a “Cab Calloway Square” across 2.7 acres of mostly cleared land, bounded by Division Street on the west, Baker Street on the north, Gold Street on the south and Druid Hill Avenue on the east.
+The plan, still in an embryonic stage, is to establish a “Cab Calloway Square” across 2.7 acres of mostly cleared land bounded by Division Street on the west, Baker Street on the north, Gold Street on the south and Druid Hill Avenue on the east.

 “I spent a lot of my time in that rough and raucous Baltimore Negro night life with loud music, heavy drinking and the kind of moral standards or lack of them that my parents looked down on.
 I managed pretty well in both of these worlds, I suppose, because I was accustomed to thinking for myself.”

-– From Cab Calloway’s 1976 autobiography, Of Minnie the Moocher and Me.
+– From Calloway’s 1976 autobiography, Of Minnie the Moocher and Me.

 While grateful that the proposed park will be named after his grandfather, Brooks says he is deeply disappointed by the demolition plans.

 “We got to focus our priorities and ask, what will best bring economic development to West Baltimore – tearing down a house of a musical legend or restoring it as a destination for jazz lovers and tourists?” he says.